minncode/MyAiWebsite/README.md

   methods: ['GET', 'POST'],
 }));
 Adapted to Vercel’s dynamic domain changes by allowing multiple origins.

-2. Handling Hugging Face API 403 Errors
+## 2. Handling Hugging Face API 403 Errors
 Challenge: Encountered 403 errors due to lack of access to the google/gemma-2-9b-it model.
 Solution:
 Requested access to the model on Hugging Face and resolved the issue.
 Secured the API key using environment variables for safety.

-3. Deployment Configuration
+## 3. Deployment Configuration
 Challenge: Port conflicts in Render and environment variable loading issues.
 Solution:
-Used process.env.PORT for dynamic port binding: javascript
+Used process.env.PORT for dynamic port binding: const port = process.env.PORT;

-접기

-자동 줄바꿈

-복사
-const port = process.env.PORT;
 Configured environment variables in both Render and Vercel dashboards.

-4. Improving AI Response Quality
+## 4. Improving AI Response Quality
 Challenge: AI responses lacked structure and readability.
 Solution:
-Applied prompt engineering to enforce structured responses: javascript
+Applied prompt engineering to enforce structured responses: const prompt = `

-접기

-자동 줄바꿈

-복사
-const prompt = `
   Respond to users' questions in a clean, structured format.
   - Your answers should be concise and clear.